vrchatapi/vrchatapi.github.io/Objects/World.md

-id | string | World ID of world (prefixed with 'wrld') authorName | string | Name of user who created world authorId | integer | User ID of user who created world tags | array of strings | Tags defined by creator, system and admin version | integer | Upload version of world featured | boolean | If world is featured or not created_at | string | Time and date world was first uploaded
+id | string | World ID of world (prefixed with 'wrld') authorName | string | Name of user who created world authorId | integer | User ID of user who created world tags | array | Array of world tags (strings) defined by world creator, system and admins version | integer | Upload version of world featured | boolean | If world is featured or not created_at | string | Time and date world was first uploaded